-Representatives of SGV & Co. are expected to be present at the Annual Stockholders' Meeting to respond to appropriate questions and will be given the opportunity to make a statement if they so desire.
+Representatives of SyCip Gorres Velayo & Co.
+(SGV & Co.), which performed the audit of the Company's 2020 financial statements are expected to be present at the Annual Stockholders' Meeting to respond to appropriate questions and will be given the opportunity to make a statement if they so desire.